Holly Ourso, MA

 "My students inspire me to find creative ways to facilitate student success.
 I start with a learner-centered classroom, throw in handfuls of clear concise math explanations, add a generous helping of video instruction that targets key learning outcomes, add prompt personalized replies, sprinkle in some timely feedback and stir; it’s a recipe that turns students into learners!"

 She passionately believes education should be available to all.
 Her YouTube tutorial videos target key algebra concepts on which students typically stumble.
 And students watch them.
 Over 99% report they like the 30 tutorial videos hosted on her YouTube channel; since 2008 her fans have watched over 5,000 hours of tutorials and have racked up over 170,000 views.
 She utilizes this expertise to created introduction and subject matter videos hard-coded into UAGC algebra and statistics courses; they are featured on the Making College Algebra make sense HUB support page and the Introductory Statistics Support Page.
 She received the ADEIL College Course Award in 2021 for Statistical Literacy’s innovative course design and engaging execution; the course includes professional customized videos and five engaging learning activities she authored that are hard-coded into all sections of the online course.

 “The beauty of the tutorial video is that students get a detailed explanation, but never have to ask a question.
 Many times, college students are confused about algebra, yet don't know what to ask.”

 When she is not teaching or spending time with family and friends, she enjoys creative writing and has had a short story published.
-She also enjoys hiking with her husband, running on various San Diego beaches, hip-hop dance, yoga, reading and vegetarian cooking.
+She also enjoys creating digital art, hiking with her husband, ballet dance, kettlebell training, reading and vegetarian cooking.